 Impact Sourcing Respects Talent

-In order to provide post-production at scale for some of the largest brands and retailers in the world, like BESTSELLER and their dozen brands, we need a lot of talent.
+In order to provide post-production at scale for some of the largest brands and retailers in the world, like their dozen brands, we need a lot of talent.
 S.A.W.™ enables us to rapidly train specialists, but we still have to source that talent in the first place.

 We are deep believers in impact sourcing, an inclusive hiring practice that focuses on lasting relationships and positive long-term impact.
 As part of this approach, we’ve partnered with NGOs like Digital Divide Data (DDD) and REACH who provide opportunity to disadvantaged youth.
 We supply training staff who teach valuable digital skills, and we hire many graduates of their programs.